A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Comparison to similar QP algorithms

 Another important difference between GI and the proposed algorithm is that GI, similar to many other active-set QP methods, computes a step direction from the current iterate $\lambda_k$ to $\lambda^*_k$ at each iteration, whereas Algorithm \ref{alg:dual-as} computes $\lambda^*_k$ directly.
 Some advantages of computing $\lambda^*_k$ directly are:

-(i) Since $\lambda_{k+1} \leftarrow \lambda^*_k$ in Algorithm \ref{alg:dual-as} when $\lambda^*_k\geq0$, numerical errors in $\lambda_{k+1}$ only stem from solving \eqref{eq:linsystem} \textit{one} time.
-In contrast, by computing a step direction, numerical errors in the iterate accumulate each time a step is taken, i.e., there is no "resetting" mechanism for the numerical errors in the iterate, as for Algorithm \ref{alg:dual-as} when $\lambda^*_k \geq0$.
+(i) The availability of $\lambda^*_k$ allows for the update $\lambda_{k+1} \leftarrow \lambda^*_k$ in Algorithm \ref{alg:dual-as} when $\lambda^*_k\geq0$.
+This means that numerical errors in $\lambda_{k+1}$ only stem from solving \eqref{eq:linsystem} \textit{one} time.
+In contrast, by computing a step direction, numerical errors in the iterate accumulate each time a step is taken, i.e., there is no "resetting" mechanism for the numerical errors in the iterate in GI, as for Algorithm \ref{alg:dual-as}, when $\lambda^*_k \geq0$.

-(ii) Less constraints can be classified as blocking when $\lambda^*_k$ is computed directly since only negative components of $\lambda^*_k$ can be blocking while all negative components of the step direction are seen as possible blocking constraint for GI, where the former is always a subset of the latter.
+(ii) Less constraints can be classified as blocking when $\lambda^*_k$ is computed directly since only negative components of $\lambda^*_k$ can be blocking while, similarly, all negative components of the step direction are seen as possible blocking constraint for GI, where the former is always a subset of the latter.
 This ultimately leads to fewer computations for the former when removing constraints from $\mathcal{W}$, since fewer ratio tests (Step \ref{step:ratio} in Algorithm \ref{alg:dual-as}) have to be done.

 (iii) In particular for GI, $\lambda^*_k$ can not be determined directly from the computed step direction since the step length along the step direction to reach $\lambda^*_k$ is unknown.
 Therefore, a primal iterate is also updated and used to determine which step length should be taken along the step direction from the iterate $\lambda_k$ to reach $\lambda^*_k$ (this is referred to the full step length in \cite{10.1007BF02591962}).
-Performing these primal updates increases the computations needed compared with Algorithm \ref{alg:dual-as}, where only a dual iterate is updated.
+Performing these primal updates increases the computations needed compared with Algorithm \ref{alg:dual-as}, where only the dual iterate $\lambda_k$ needs to be updated in each iteration.